hpl002/Masters_Public/readme.md

 Todos and otherwise are tracked [here](https://github.com/hpl002/Masters_Public/projects/1)

 ### Disclaimer
 This document is simply a structured collection of notes and resources that is intended to be used as a reference when writing the more complete document.
-Please excuse any erorrs or inconsistencies
+Please excuse any erorrs or inconsistencies.
+Due to copyright i have moved literature to a private repo, which is available at https://github.com/hpl002/Masters_Literature.
+Feel free to ask for read permissions if this is of interest.

  ----
 ## Process reengineering by use of simulation